Founded in 2018 and based in Atlanta, The Xylom reports on everything you need to know about global health and environmental disparities.

 The Xylom is an independent, nonprofit website whose work is written, reported, and owned by human journalists.
-We will never have a paywall, and we don't take money from fossil fuel companies, lobbyists, or politicians either.
+We will never have a paywall, and we don't take money from Big Pharma and Big Oil companies, lobbyists, or politicians either.
 That's because our intended audience is real people, not AI scrapers, bots, or search algorithms.

 MEET THE TEAM